Policy 111 – Promotions and Transfers

 An employee must satisfactorily complete one year of continuous service before requesting a transfer except in unusual circumstances.
 Employees receiving any written warnings within the past 12 months, unsatisfactory performance evaluations or who are on disciplinary probation may not be eligible for transfer or promotion.

-The effective date of promotion and/or transfer must be at the beginning of a pay week for biweekly employees.
+The effective date of promotion and/or transfer must be at the beginning of a pay week for nonexempt employees.